einbahnstrasse/MHL-studio-methods/resources.md

 Once you register, you'll be able to download Modalys and Spat.

-These packages are free and will not incure any additional costs.
+These packages are free and will not incure any additional costs.   -->

 ### Using the Max Package Manager

-Some packages can be instantly installed through the [Max Package Manager](https://docs.cycling74.com/max7/vignettes/package_manager){:target="_blank"}, such as #1 above, bypassing the need to manually unzip and move any folders into specific locations.
+Some packages can be instantly installed through the [Max Package Manager](https://docs.cycling74.com/max7/vignettes/package_manager){:target="_blank"}, bypassing the need to manually unzip and move any folders into specific locations.

 To begin, in MaxMSP go to `File > Show Package Manager`.